How many Deaf/Hard of Hearing students are there at CSUN?

 What is NCOD Open House and when is it?

 NCOD Open House is an opportunity for students and their families who are interested in attending CSUN to meet NCOD staff and current DHH students, and tour the campus.
 Admission requirements, financial aid, Department of Rehabilitation (DOR) support, cost of attendance, where to live, and much more are discussed during the NCOD Open House!
+More information can be found on the NCOD Open House page.

 It happens Mid-October.
 If you want to receive a notification about the official date, please email firstname.lastname@example.org and we will provide you with all the details.